kagzouli/StationDemoProject/application/README.md

 The application is divided into multiple modules :

+## StationDemoDb

+It contains the docker image for the Mysql datasource, it will create the datasource with existing traffic station of the RATP.

 ## StationDemoBatch

 This component contains all the sources for the batch to integrate the RATP traffic information file of 2015 (I'm not sure of the year), and store it in